Jamie Tanna's profile photo Jamie Tanna

 • Improving the community around Open Source at Deliveroo, through events such as Hacktoberfest and running several team discussions around Open Source sustainability

-• Championing Open Source sustainability and community around contributing to Open Source through Hacktoberfest
+• Championing Open Source sustainability and building internal community around contributing to Open Source, partly through Hacktoberfest

 • Built a set of tooling, in an Open Source first approach, under dependency-management-data for providing a queryable database of how your projects use Open Source and internal dependencies, allowing for querying of software using end-of-life versions or packages that have been deprecated.